kylebarron/arro3/README.md

 [pypi-img]: https://img.shields.io/pypi/dm/arro3-core
 [pypi-link]: https://pypi.org/project/arro3-core/

-A minimal Python library for [Apache Arrow](https://arrow.apache.org/docs/index.html), binding to the [Rust Arrow implementation](https://github.com/apache/arrow-rs).
+A minimal Python library for [Apache Arrow](https://arrow.apache.org/docs/index.html), binding to the [Rust Arrow implementation](https://github.com/apache/arrow-rs) using [`pyo3`](https://github.com/PyO3/pyo3).
+(So arro3 is "oxidized Arrow".)

-arro3 features:
+arro3 is distributed with [namespace packaging](https://packaging.python.org/en/latest/guides/packaging-namespace-packages/), meaning that individual submodules are distributed separately to PyPI and can be used in isolation.

+### arro3-core

-- Classes to manage and operate on Arrow data.
+- Classes to manage and operate on Arrow data: including `Table`, `RecordBatch`, `Array`, `ChunkedArray`, `RecordBatchReader`, `ArrayReader`, `Schema`, `Field`, and `DataType`.
+- This attempts to largely match the `pyarrow` API.

+### arro3-io

 - Streaming-capable readers and writers for Parquet, Arrow IPC, JSON, and CSV.

+### arro3-compute

 - Streaming compute functions.
 All relevant compute functions accept streams of input data and return a stream of output data.
-This means you can transform larger-than-memory data files
+This means you can transform larger-than-memory data files.

 ## Install

-arro3 is distributed with [namespace packaging](https://packaging.python.org/en/latest/guides/packaging-namespace-packages/), meaning that individual submodules are distributed separately to PyPI and can be used in isolation.
+arro3 is available on PyPI and can be installed with pip:

 ```
 pip install arro3-core arro3-io arro3-compute
 ```

-arro3 is also on Conda and can be installed with [pixi](https://github.com/prefix-dev/pixi)
+arro3 is also on Conda-Forge and can be installed with [pixi](https://github.com/prefix-dev/pixi)

 ```
 pixi add arro3-core arro3-io arro3-compute